 Buprenorphine (Subutex) is an opioid withdrawal treatment medication that can shorten the length of detox.
 Like methadone, it is also used for long-term maintenance therapy.

 Combined with naloxone (brand names: Bunavail, Suboxone, Zubsolv), it can help prevent opioid dependence and misuse.
-Buprenorphine quickly alleviates withdrawal symptoms and reduces opioid cravings.
+Buprenorphine is one of the best opioid withdrawal treatment medications that quickly alleviates withdrawal symptoms and reduces opioid cravings.

 The Food and Drug Administration (FDA) approved sublingual (placed under the tongue) buprenorphine in 2002 for opioid withdrawal treatment.
-Buprenorphine is safe and long-acting when taken sublingually.
+Buprenorphine is effective, safe, and long-acting when taken sublingually.

 However, it may bring on early withdrawal symptoms if taken too soon after an opioid agonist.
 The patient should wait at least 12 hours after short-acting opioids and 36 hours after methadone.
 Buprenorphine can then serve to effectively relieve opioid withdrawal symptoms.